incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 maxmemory-policy allkeys-lru
 ```

-Check the Redis pod again using `redis-cli` via `kubectl exec` to see if the configuration was applied:
+Check the Redis pod again using `redis-cli` via `kubectl exec` to confirm that the configuration has been applied:

 ```shell
 kubectl exec -it redis -- redis-cli